 6. The Grolier Club Library (1884)

-The Grolier Club was founded in 1884 by Robert Hoe, a printing press manufacturer and book collector, along with eight other of his fellow bibliophiles.
-The organization itself was named after Jean Grolier, the Treasurer-General of France and renowned French bibliophile.
+Robert Hoe, a printing press manufacturer, and eight of his fellow bibliophiles founded the Grolier Club in 1184.
+They named the organization itself after Jean Grolier, the Treasurer-General of France and renowned French bibliophile.
 The nine men initiated the club to focus on the study, collection, and appreciation of books through publication and exhibitions open to the general public.
-The 100,000 volume collection of books in the library is devoted to bibliography and the “arts of the book.”
+The 100,000-volume collection of books in the library is devoted to the bibliography and the “arts of the book.”